r0nlt/Space-Radiation-Tolerant/README.md

 ### Implications

-There is hope for AI in space, these findings can help people develop an AI that can reliably communicate with people in real time when needed to without having to worry about memory loss issues due to radiation effects.
-AI can not autonomously operate in LEO observing out earth as well as climate change.
-The cost now to make and design hardware like this will have to change:
+A network can be trained and use software mitigation strategies to adapt radiation environment.
+Networks can be trained for various tasks.

 1. **Natural Tolerance**: Some neural network architectures appear to possess inherent radiation tolerance without requiring explicit protection mechanisms.
+This Natural Tolerance was noticed in wide networks.

 2. **Performance Enhancement**: In certain configurations, radiation effects may actually *enhance* classification performance, suggesting new approaches to network design.
+These enhancements were seen only in martian radiation.
+Seems like the stochastic nature of martian nature may increase network performance.

 3. **Resource Efficiency**: Zero-overhead protection strategies through architecture and training optimization can replace computationally expensive protection mechanisms.